-On 18 July 2013, the Agency adopted two opinions on the draft regional lists of proposed gas and electricity projects of common interest 2013.
-The lists were submitted to the Agency with views of Member States concerning proposed projects of common interest (PCIs) and minutes of the meeting of the decision making body containing opinions, which Member States may present to the Regional Groups.
-The assessments and evaluations presented by NRAs to the Groups, following a "checklist template" prepared by the Agency, contributed to the opinions.
+On 18 July 2013, the Agency adopted two opinions on the Draft regional lists of proposed gas and electricity projects of common interest in 2013.
+The lists were submitted to the Agency together with views of Member States concerning proposed PCIs and minutes of the meeting of the decision-making body containing opinions, which Member States may present to the Regional Groups.
+The assessments and evaluations presented by NRAs to the groups, following a 'checklist template' prepared by the Agency, contributed to the opinions.

-The Agency acknowledged the merits of the establishment of an anticipatory approach (including ad-hoc Working Groups) to the selection process in terms of reference and roadmaps.
+The Agency acknowledged the merits of establishing an anticipatory approach (including ad-hoc working groups) to the selection process in terms of reference and roadmaps.
 This approach allowed the draft regional lists of proposed PCIs to be available soon after the adoption of Regulation (EU) No 347/2013.
-In its opinions, the Agency remarked that the experience of the ad-hoc Working Groups processes (which, for instance, included common timelines) should be taken into proper consideration when defining the rules of procedures of the Regional Groups and the deadlines for application and provision of data by project promoters for future selection rounds.
+In its opinions, the Agency remarked that the experience of the ad-hoc working group processes (which included, for instance, common timelines) should be taken into proper consideration when defining the rules of procedures of the Regional Groups and the deadlines for application and provision of data by project promoters for future selection rounds.
 In that respect, the Agency considered that the Regional Groups should aim at jointly defining common rules of procedure and common timelines (at sectorial level).
 The Agency called on the Commission to play a key role in ensuring common approaches and cross-regional consistency between the Regional Groups.